ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/decision/IsEmpty.md

 # Function: `IsEmpty`

-Determine whether a given value is empty
+Determine whether a given value is empty.

+We check for emptiness of
+ anything that can be casted to: Array, Struct, Query, or String.

 ## Method Signature